CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 v_xor_b32 regpool[zx+1], regpool[zx+5], regpool[zx+7]    # v_xor_b32 v27, v31, v33
 ```

-Additionally, an assembler accepts constant literals in symreganges like `zz=%1` or
+Additionally, the assembler accepts constant literals in symreganges like `zz=%1` or
 `xx=%0.5`.
 These symreganges are permitted in fields that accepts a scalar sources and
 are not permitted in a scalar destination.